The benefits of in-house disaster recovery

 So everyone’s harping on about cloud disaster recovery and how it offers flexibility and scalability whilst being a cost beneficial way of protecting your IT systems from downtime.
-However, large enterprises are still largely carrying out disaster recovery in-house so what drives these decisions and what are the benefits of keeping your DR in-house?
+However, large enterprises are still largely carrying out disaster recovery in-house so what drives these decisions and what are the benefits of in-house disaster recovery?

 1. Data Control.
 With Cybercrime rising by 48% in Europe from 2013 to 2014, financial losses are at stake if organisations don’t remain vigilant and agile.
 By retaining all data in-house within your control, and avoiding the use of a cloud, issues like security and compliance can be managed to a company’s requirements, and compliance and risk teams can be more easily appeased.
 Ultimately it’s about obtaining the resilience your stakeholders require which often means building a solution that meets your specific requirements is advantageous and gets the solution in place faster.